ProtoXylos/TheNidavellirProject-Free/README.md

 - **Overflow Protection**: Additional checks are added to prevent buffer overflow scenarios when handling message data.
 If an overflow is detected, the message is discarded to prevent a crash.

 ---

+### More Patches Coming
+This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
+Future updates will further improve stability and security across multiplayer and lobby systems.

 ### How to Use
 To apply the patch, simply compile the tool and replace the existing message handling code with the updated functions.
 This will enable the additional checks and protection mechanisms described above, ensuring a more secure multiplayer experience.